AUGUST 2023

 MUSIC-SPECIFIC EDUCATION:

-Berklee College of Music
+Berklee College of Music [Songwriting]

-Decades of private lessons and workshops
+Decades of workshops, lessons and collaborations

 MUSIC KUDOS:

-Telly Awards
+Telly Awards [Original Music]

-Davey Awards
+Davey Awards [Original Music]

 Others